16 Best Lens for Event Photography: (2023 Guide & Reviews)

 It gets our highly recommended rating.

-Finally, to play like a pro, you must pay for quality like this to answer the initial question.
+Finally, to play like a pro, you must pay for quality.

 Is this the best all-around lens and the entire Canon lens lineup?